How to Track Your Period and Why It's Important?

 Our resident naturopath Ema Taylor weighs in...

 The endocrine system consists of glands that produce and secrete hormones.
 Hormones function as our body’s chemical messengers, relaying vital information to our cells and tissues so they can go about doing their job effectively.
 The menstrual cycle may seem complex, however, when broken down into four distinct phases it is easier to wrap your head around.
+The four phases include

-Ovulation and the Luteal phase
+Menstruation, Follicular phase, Ovulation and the Luteal phase.

-Every cycle is different and we do not have to have a ‘text-book’ 28-day cycle to be healthy, what we aim for is a regular monthly period that comes every 21-35 days.
-However, for simplicity's sake we will discuss these four phases on a 28-day cycle.
+Every cycle is different, and we do not have to have a ‘text-book’ 28-day cycle to be healthy.
+What we aim for is a regular monthly period that comes every 21-35 days.
+However, for simplicity's sake, we will discuss these four phases on a 28-day cycle.

 1. Menstruation phase